Baladeva Vidyabhushana: Commentary on Vedanta

 Sri Baladeva sought solace at Sri Govindaji's mandira (temple) in Jaipur.
 Feeling aggrieved, he informed Sri Govinda of everything that had happened.
-Legend has it that the Lord came to Sri Baladeva that night in a dream and told him to write the Vedanta Sutra.
-Invigorated, Sri Baladeva began to write, and quickly completed the task.
+Lord Govinda appeared to Sri Baladeva that night in a dream and told him to write a commentary on the Vedanta-sutra.
+Invigorated, Sri Baladeva began to write and quickly completed the task.

 Impressed with the commentary, the Ramanandis expressed their desire to accept initiation from Sri Baladeva Vidyabhushana.
-However, he declined their request by stating that among the four authorized sampradayas, the Sri sampradaya was highly respectable and the foremost adherent of Dasya-bhakti (devotion in servitorship).
+However, he declined their request, stating that among the four authorized sampradayas, the Sri sampradaya was highly respectable and the foremost adherent of Dasya-bhakti (devotion in servitorship).

 In Vrindavan

 Returning from Jaipur to Vrindavana, Sri Baladeva presented the certificate of victory to Srila Visvanatha Cakravarti Thakura and narrated the events that had transpired.
 Cakravartipada bestowed his full blessings on Sri Baladeva.
-At this time, Sri Baladeva Vidyabhushana began to write a commentary on Srila Jiva Gosvami's Sat-sandarbha.
+During that time, Sri Baladeva Vidyabhushana began to write a commentary on Srila Jiva Gosvami's Sat-sandarbha.

-Sri Vijaya Govinda, residing at Gokulananda Mandira in Vrindavana, is said to have been worshiped by Baladeva Vidyabhushana personally.
-According to the opinion of some devotees, Sri Baladeva Vidyabhushana installed the large Deities Sri Radha-Syamasundara.
+Sri Vijaya Govinda, residing at Gokulananda Mandira in Vrindavana, is said to have been worshiped by Baladeva Vidyabhushana.
+Sri Baladeva Vidyabhushana is also said to have installed the large Deities of Sri Sri Radha-Syamasundara.

-After the departure of Sri Visvanatha Cakravarti Thakura Sri Baladeva Vidyabhushana became the next acharya of the Gaudiya Vaisnava sampradaya.
+After the departure of Sri Visvanatha Cakravarti Thakura, Sri Baladeva Vidyabhushana became the next acharya of the Gaudiya Vaisnava sampradaya.

-He had two well-known disciples, Sri Uddhava dasa and Sri Nanda Misra.
+He had two well-known disciples, namely Sri Uddhava dasa and Sri Nanda Misra.

-His samadhi is located on the back side of Sri-Sri-Radha-Shyamsundar Temple, Sevakunj, Vrindavan.
+Vidyabhushana's samadhi is located on the back side of Sri-Sri-Radha-Shyamsundar Temple, Sevakunj, Vrindavan.